magiblot/tvision/README.md

 * Applications fit the console window size instead of the buffer size.
 * The console buffer is restored when exiting or suspending Turbo Vision.
 * `kbCtrlC`, Shift+Arrow, `kbShiftTab` and AltGr key combinations work properly.
-* No busy polling for events.
+* No busy polling for events (i.e. no 100% CPU consumption on idle).

 ### All platforms